-Do you have a favourite movie that you can recite line by line?
+Do you have a favorite movie that you can recite line by line?
 Visual learners will find watching a video on the subject to be a good way to capture the information and retain it for the test.
-There are video lessons on almost every subject imaginable, so head over to your favourite video-sharing site and find your study topics there.
+There are video lessons on almost every subject imaginable, so head over to your favorite video sharing site and find your study topics there.
 Videos combine visual learning with music to cement the ideas in your head and help you to remember them.

 12. Speak Your Notes Out Loud

 Okay, here me out on this one.
 Talking out loud to yourself may seem like a radical idea, but it works.
 There is science backing this one up.
 Speaking and reading out loud will help you to remember what you’re reading better and lead to better recall later.
 Have you ever had a conversation with someone and you can remember the exact conversation in their voice?
 The dual action of both speaking aloud and hearing yourself speak helps you to remember better.
 The brain has to translate what you’re reading into speech, helping you to recall it later.
 This is called the “production effect,” and has been studied by psychologists who wish to better understand this phenomenon.

 13. Get Creative

 Study smart by using your talents and hobbies to help you to remember.
 Are you a good cook?
 Studying for a history exam?
 Consider baking a dish that was popular at the time to help you to remember key facts about that time period.
 “The early settlers had to travel to Jamestown in 1617 to get the flour to make the bread…” Are you an artist?
 Draw a diagram of a heart, color it and label it to remember it better.
 Drawing and creating visual aids can also help you to understand complex concepts like cell division, erosion and geography.
 Are you a writer?
 Write an historical fan fiction story to prepare for your history exam, or write a science fiction story that discusses the nebulas and black holes that you have to explain on the test.
 Whatever your talent is, use it to help you to study for your big exam.